 CHILD BARRING LIST

 The Child Barring list previously known as List 99 allows organisations and services aimed at children to check if individuals have been added.
 If an individual has been added to the Child Barring List employment of said individual should not be permitted.
 Information contained within the Child Barring List database is held under the Vulnerable Groups Act 2006 and is maintained by the Disclosure & Barring Service.
 A full Enhanced Disclosure must be requested in order that a comprehensive check of the database can be achieved.

 ADULT FIRST CHECKS

-We are able to offer the Enhanced checks with Adult First checks (known as ISA First).
+We are able to offer the Enhanced checks with Adult First checks (formerly known as ISA First).
 This is a service provided by the Disclosure & Barring Service and should only be used in exceptional circumstances to allow a person to work prior to their full disclosure certificate being made available.
 Guidance on the application of an Adult First check is available from the Department of Health and applies to adult care services such as Domiciliary Care Providers and Nursing & Care Homes where DBS certificates are ordinarily required.